 Breast Health Awareness

-When we talk about breast health, most women think of breast cancer as their #1 concern.
+When we talk about breast health, most women think of cancer as their #1 concern.
 While breast cancer is a very serious health problem in the United States, it is not the only reason to be concerned about the health of your breasts.
 The majority of breast “problems” experienced by women are not necessarily associated with breast cancer.

 The most common reasons that women seek medical attention are because they have found a lump or are experiencing pain in their breasts.
-Typically, these conditions do not indicate breast cancer, but it is probably best to discuss them with your healthcare practitioner.
+Typically, these conditions do not indicate cancer, but it is probably best to discuss them with your healthcare practitioner.

 Finding a lump in your breast can be very frightening, even when it is labeled benign.
 It can leave you feeling vulnerable, fearful of finding another lump, and wondering what you can do to avoid becoming a breast cancer statistic.
 Understanding the anatomy of your breasts, how they function, and what types of disorders can occur is the first step in minimizing that feeling of vulnerability.